BACE National Executive Board

 Boeing

-David obtained multiple degrees including a Bachelor’s Degree in Mechanical engineering from Howard University, both a Master’s Degree in Business Administration and a Master’s Degree in Mechanical Engineering as well as Masters in Project Management.
+Canada obtained multiple degrees including a Bachelor’s Degree in Mechanical engineering from Howard University, both a Master’s Degree in Business Administration and a Master’s Degree in Mechanical Engineering as well as Masters in Project Management.
 He is very passionate about STEM education and increasing the number of minorities in technology fields.
-David is on the board of several nonprofit organizations and serves as an active corporate representative for several of Boeing’s External Technical Affiliations.
+Canada is on the board of several nonprofit organizations and serves as an active corporate representative for several of Boeing’s External Technical Affiliations.

 Pernella R. Deams, PhD